badconf/the-chronicles-of-computing/README.md

 - [Haskell](https://serokell.io/blog/haskell-history): The first milestone in the History of Haskell is dedicated to the FPCA ‘87 conference, which was held in Portland, Oregon.
 - [Ruby](https://launchschool.com/books/ruby/read/introduction): Ruby was created by Yukihiro Matsumoto, or "Matz", in Japan in the mid 1990's.
 - [JavaScript](https://dev.to/dboatengx/history-of-javascript-how-it-all-began-92a): JavaScript is a programming language that represents one of the three core languages used to develop websites, alongside HTML and CSS.
+- [APEX](https://craftware.com/history-of-apex-language-compiler/): Its first implementation occurred with the Winter ’07 release but it was only for the internal use of Salesforce.
 - [Swift](https://www.swift.org/about/): Swift is a general-purpose programming language that’s approachable for newcomers and powerful for experts.
 - [TypeScript](https://invedus.com/blog/what-is-typescript-definition-history-features-and-uses-of-typescript/): Anders Hejlsberg created TypeScript in 2010 at Microsoft, and its first version was available to the public in 2012, known as TypeScript 0.8.